Hello Planning Mashers!

 - Get support from people.
 When your loved ones believe in you and support your goals, it’s really an extra push to stay accountable and make sure to follow through.

-- Commit to a schedule.
-Having a schedule will keep you organized and make sure you do something every day towards achieving your goals.
+- Commit to a schedule or a routine.
+Having a schedule will keep you organized and ensure you do something every day toward achieving your goals.

 - Set realistic goals.
 Your goals have to scare and challenge you in their dreaminess, however, they still must be realistic and attainable.
 If it all turned out to be too easy and was achieved in a few months – good! just set a new goal, maybe a more difficult one this time.